capriiis/capriiis.github.io/about-my-project.md

 Problem: There is a lack of reasearch available to growers and breeders regarding the cannabinoid contents of various varieties of cannabis.

-Approach: During this project, I will assist in designing a system that accomplishes the following:
+Approach: During this project, I will support a number of efforts including:

   -
   -
   -

-Expected Outcome: The project is expected to result in a conference poster presentation at the end of the DREU program.
-The poster will focus on the system's technical architecture.
+Expected Outcome: The project is expected to